xMelow/MotivationOfTheDay/README.md

 # QuoteOfTheDay

-This is a browser extension to get a quote of the day when starting up your browser
+This is a browser extension shows a quote of the day

+## Features

+- show a quote of the day